mediquo/docs-sdk/docs/sdk/android/introduction.md

 }
  ```

-### Push notifications
+### Push notifications handling

-You must register your push notifications token in the sdk.
+In order to enable You must register your push notifications token in the sdk.
 The SDK will only process its own messages so you can send it all incomming pushes.

 ```kotlin
 class MediQuoSDKExampleMessagingService : FirebaseMessagingService() {